panda7789/docs.cs-cz/docs/framework/data/adonet/sql/specifying-xml-values-as-parameters.md

     private static string GetConnectionString()
     {
         // To avoid storing the connection string in your code,
-        // you can retrieve it from a configuration file.
-        return "Data Source=(local);Integrated Security=true;" +
+        // you can retrieve it from a configuration file. return "Data Source=(local);Integrated Security=true;" +
         "Initial Catalog=AdventureWorks; ";
     }
 }
 ```

-## <a name="see-also"></a>Viz také:
+## <a name="see-also"></a>Viz také

 - <xref:System.Data.SqlTypes.SqlXml>
 - [Data XML na SQL Serveru](xml-data-in-sql-server.md)